seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 *\[Aside]*
 Now, what a thing it is to be an ass!
-Here’s no sound jest! the old man hath found their guilt;
+Here's no sound jest! the old man hath found their guilt;
 And sends them weapons wrapped about with lines,
 That wound, beyond their feeling, to the quick.
 But were our witty empress well afoot,
-She would applaud Andronicus’ conceit:
+She would applaud Andronicus' conceit:
 But let her rest in her unrest awhile.
-And now, young lords, was’t not a happy star
+And now, young lords, was't not a happy star
 Led us to Rome, strangers, and more than so,
 Captives, to be advanced to this height?
 It did me good, before the palace gate
-To brave the tribune in his brother’s hearing.
+To brave the tribune in his brother's hearing.

 **DEMETRIUS**
 But me more good, to see so great a lord